enarx-archive/rfcs/default-enarx-trust-process.md

 the general principle should be to choose the highest levels of security, but any choices MUST NOT compromise tenant security.

-The Tenant Workload MUST never be unencrypted on the network (in transit) within the Enarx-managed process.
+The tenant workload MUST never be unencrypted on the network (in transit) within the Enarx-managed process.

-The Tenant Workload MUST never be unencrypted in storage once it has been transmitted by the Enarx client agent.
+The tenant workload MUST never be unencrypted in storage once it has been transmitted by the Enarx client agent.

-The Tenant Workload MUST never be unencrypted in RAM once it has been transmitted by the Enarx client agent.
+The tenant workload MUST never be unencrypted in RAM once it has been transmitted by the Enarx client agent.

-The Tenant Workload MUST never be available in unencrypted form on the host.
+The tenant workload MUST never be available in unencrypted form on the host.

 ### Other requirements
 The channel between the Enarx client agent and the Enarx host agent MAY be